kg3/MMM/README.md

 ## Crash P. Coltrane, Hair Tamer (George Butz)
 ### Trailer Park: Winter Hills, Lot 14
 ### Leo - Birthday: August 19
-### Crash's expressive personality and desire for recognition align with Leo traits.
+### Crash's expressive personality and desire for recognition align with Leo traits. [astrology reading](./readings/coltrane.md)
 Crash P. Coltrane is the chief hair tamer at Mullet Cuts — the only hair salon in Henpecked Junction.
 Crash taps their chin while thinking and is severely introverted.
 It's a wonder they chose a profession dealing with the public.